 This scheme provides concessional loans to Tasmanian businesses to help them develop, expand, or undertake new projects that promote economic growth.
 Loans range from $100,000 to $5 million at variable interest rates over a loan term of up to 5 years.

-This program provides funding to Western Australian sheep producers and supply chain businesses to adjust to the removal of live sheep exports by sea.
-It supports capital investments for on-farm finishing activities and processing supply chain enhancements through two funding streams.
+This program supports Western Australian sheep producers and supply chain businesses to adjust to the removal of live sheep exports by sea.
+It provides grants for capital investments in on-farm finishing infrastructure and onshore processing capacity, including equipment, technology, and facility upgrades to strengthen the sheep supply chain.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.